mizollin/my-pwa/README.md

 ## Run backend

 We have a simple express backend.
-Run it with node backend/app.js.
+Run it with: node backend/app.js.

 ## Run frontend